cpacilio/marvel_continuity/README.md

 #### Dark Age (1984- )

 #### Notes
-- SM Ch.One #3 portrays the events of AMS #2 but it also reveals the truth behind the aliens from the flaskback scenes originally portrayed in PPSM #51
+- SM Ch.One #3 portrays the events of AMS #2 but it also reveals the truth behind the aliens, borrowing from the flaskback scenes originally portrayed in PPSM #51
 - AMS #136 contains a summary page with the events involving the marriage of Dr. Octopus and Aunt May and the war between Doc-Ock and Hammer-head.
 Since I find that the engagement of Aunt May with Doc-Ock is a regrettable sub-plot, I intentionally excluded all the related issues from my reading list.
 Luckily, AMS #136 can be easily read even without that page.
 There is also a one-ballon reference to Aunt May being guarded by Doc-Ock's guards during Gwen's funeral in AMS #123, however it is completely irrelevant to the scope of that issue.

 ### Marvel Knights